teticio/local-lambda/README.md

      --snapshotter devmapper
 ```

-Then we can run the lambda function with
+Then we can run the lambda function handler with

 ```bash
 sudo firecracker-ctr --address /run/firecracker-containerd/containerd.sock \